History of the Jews in Iraq: Operation Ezra and Nehemiah

 Overall, between 1948 and 1951, 121,633 Iraqi Jews were airlifted, bused, or smuggled out of the country, including 119,788 between January 1950 and December 1951.
 About 15,000 Jews remained in Iraq.
 In 1952, emigration to Israel was again banned, and the Iraqi government publicly hanged two Jews who had been falsely charged with throwing a bomb at the Baghdad office of the U.S. Information Agency.

-According to Palestinian politician Aref al-Aref, Said had attempted to justify allowing the exodus by explaining to him that: ”The Jews have always been a source of evil and harm to Iraq.
+According to Palestinian politician Aref al-Aref, Said had attempted to justify allowing the exodus by explaining to him that: "The Jews have always been a source of evil and harm to Iraq.
 They are spies.
 They have sold their property in Iraq, they have no land among us that they can cultivate.
 How therefore can they live?
 What will they do if they stay in Iraq?
 No, no my friend, it is better for us to be rid of them as long as we are able to do so."
 Iraqi Jews left behind them extensive property, often located in the heart of Iraq's major cities.
 A relatively high number found themselves in refugee camps in Israel known as Ma'abarot before being given permanent housing.

-Behind the synagogue bombings
+1950–1951 Baghdad bombings

-The true identity and objective of the masterminds behind the bombings has been the subject of controversy.
+The agents behind the 1950-1951 Baghdad bombings are a subject of controversy.
 A secret Israeli inquiry in 1960 found no evidence that they were ordered by Israel or any motive that would have explained the attack, though it did find out that most of the witnesses believed that Jews had been responsible for the bombings.
 The issue remains unresolved: Iraqi activists still regularly charge that Israel used violence to engineer the exodus, while Israeli officials of the time vehemently deny it.
 Historian Moshe Gat reports that "the belief that the bombs had been thrown by Zionist agents was shared by those Iraqi Jews who had just reached Israel".
 Sociologist Phillip Mendes backs Gat's claims, and further attributes the allegations to have been influenced and distorted by feelings of discrimination.